-- Adolescents who acquired HIV perinatally, who likely have a longer history of disease burden, complications, and chronicity; less functional autonomy; a greater need for ART; and a higher mortality risk; and
+- Adolescents who acquired HIV perinatally.
+These adolescents are likely to have longer histories of disease burden, complications, and chronicity; less functional autonomy; a greater need for ART; and higher mortality risks.

-- Youth who more recently acquired HIV during their adolescence, who are likely to be in earlier stages of HIV infection and have higher CD4 T lymphocyte cell counts; these adolescents would be less likely to have viral drug resistance and may benefit from simpler treatment regimen options.
+- Youth who more recently acquired HIV during their adolescence.
+These adolescents are likely to be in earlier stages of HIV infection and have higher CD4 T lymphocyte cell counts; they are also less likely to have drug resistance mutations and may benefit from simpler treatment regimens.

-Interventions to facilitate transition should be implemented early to ensure a successful transition.36 These interventions include the following:
+Interventions to facilitate transition should be implemented early to ensure a successful transition.37 These interventions include the following:

 - Developing an individualized transition plan to address comprehensive care needs, including medical, psychosocial, and financial aspects of transitioning;

-- Optimizing provider communication between adolescent and adult clinics;
+- Optimizing provider communication between adolescent clinics and adult clinics;

-- Identifying adult care providers that are willing to care for adolescents and young adults;
+- Identifying adult care providers who are willing to care for adolescents and young adults;

 - Addressing patient and family resistance to transition of care caused by lack of information, concerns about stigma or risk of disclosure, and differences in practice styles;